fadoua1234/alx-low_level_programming/README.md

-This is a README file for the 0x05-pointers_arrays_strings directory
+This is a README file for the 0x07.
+C - Even more pointers, arrays and strings C Project directory